 If there are other formats that you use, feel free to request it in our support area.

-Currency Symbol Side – Choose to have the currency symbol on the left or right of the dollar values.
+Currency Symbol Side – Choose to have the currency symbol on the left or right of the input.

 Primary Color – The primary color used in the form and the results displayed.